 - Then, To clean the caliper’s four jaws, use a clean towel or one soaked in cleaning oil, and make sure the measuring surfaces are completely dry.

-- And finally, The dial caliper must be entirely closed before you can determine whether or not the needle is pointing to zero.
+- Finally, The dial caliper must be entirely closed before you can determine whether or not the needle is pointing to zero.
 You can begin taking measurements immediately if it’s pointed to zero.

-There are mainly four-part in when you read the caliper into inches.
+There are four main parts when you read the caliper into inches.
 They are main scale reading, dial scale reading, zero error, and making the final calculation.
 To understand let’s try with an example.